RESEARCH STARTER

 California’s Proposition 187, which eliminated all public services except emergency health care for undocumented immigrants, started nationwide debates on health care and immigrants.
 Despite government efforts to restrict health care for undocumented immigrants, there have been continuing efforts to provide immigrants with health care, regardless of their legal status.
 State- and community-based programs, such as free clinics and nonprofit institutions, have served immigrants, both documented and undocumented.
 Educational efforts to inform immigrants of available resources have been launched as well.

 Immigrants and refugees in the United States have often been misunderstood and unfairly stigmatized as potential health menaces.
-During the early twentieth century, Jewish immigrants from eastern Europe were blamed for spreading trachoma, the eye disease that eventually led to blindness.
+During the early twentieth century, Jewish immigrants from Eastern Europe were blamed for spreading trachoma, an eye disease that eventually leads to blindness.
 Italian immigrants were associated with polio epidemics.
-In late nineteenth-century San Francisco, Chinese immigrants were accused of bringing bubonic plague.
+In late nineteenth-century San Francisco, Chinese immigrants were accused of bringing the bubonic plague.
 During the 1930s, Mexicans in Los Angeles were expelled for tuberculosis.
 During the 1970s, tuberculosis reemerged as the immigrant disease in many American urban centers.
 During the 1980s and 1990s, Haitian immigrants were widely associated with acquired immunodeficiency syndrome (AIDS).
 As a consequence, a large number of Haitians in the United States lost their jobs, housing services, and other opportunities due to their perceived association with the disease.

 Bibliography